 2- Use pizza boxes.
 My school has pizza day once a month.
 Ask your custodian to save you enough boxes for a class set.
 Students can decorate the outside of the pizza box as an art or early finisher activity.
 You could also call your local pizza restaurant and see if you can purchase a class set at a reduced cost.

-4- Use zipper close plastic bags.
-I love freezer and giant size zipper close plastic bags.
+4- Use zipper-close plastic bags.
+I love freezer and giant size zipper-close plastic bags.
 I use them for sorting everything (see this blog post) in my classroom.
-Write each student’s name on the bag, place in a plastic bin and all artwork can be kept safe in these bags.
+Write each student’s name on the bag, place it in a plastic bin and all artwork can be kept safe in these bags.

 5- Use magazine holder boxes or use cereal boxes with a diagonal cut from the top to halfway down.
 Provide each student with their own box that they can use to store their artwork.